mubaraqwahab/tasks/resources/views/about.md

 ![A screenshot of the subtle sync error](img)

+NOTE:

+- Changes and tasks are created on different independent devices before syncing to a 'central' server
+- Thus the change ids and task ids generated on each device must be unique across all devices.
+- Thus the random UUIDs.
+- Todoist doesn't do this; each device generates a temporary ID which is (presumably) only unique on that device.
+The server then creates an actual unique ID and sends a mapping of the temp IDs to actual IDs to the device.

 ## Switching to Inertia

 Before the optimistic UI, I used Laravel's Blade templating engine to render the frontend of the app on the server, and sprinkles of JS for the interactivity on the client.
 And I continued thus when I started implementing the optimistic UI.
 However, I later switched to using React (via Inertia) and XState for two important reasons:

-- Reusing components created on the server (via Blade) on the client side
+- Controlling server components on the client side.
 - Expressing the logic of creating/deleting/modifying DOM nodes in response to user actions and server responses.

 Sth about how seemingly trivial features invite complexity...